S3-Compatible Storage

 What Bunship Needs

-Bunship only needs these 6 variables to run uploads end-to-end:
+For the default env-only setup, Bunship needs these 6 variables to run uploads end-to-end:

-Use NEXT_PUBLIC_S3_URL_BASE (not S3_URL_BASE) as the public URL prefix used by the app.
+Use PUBLIC_S3_URL_BASE as the public URL prefix used by the app.
+NEXT_PUBLIC_S3_URL_BASE is still supported as a legacy fallback; do not use S3_URL_BASE.

 Quick Setup: Cloudflare R2